 Again, it’s summer down there.
 The sun can be very bright, blazing on all that ice and snow.
 You don’t want headaches from constantly squinting, nor do you want to miss something spectacular.
-Polarized lenses are a great idea.
+Polarized lenses in your sunglasses are a great idea.

 If you are prone to seasickness, bring whatever works.
 Some people swear by acupressure bands, others prefer scopalomine patches, Dramamine, or ginger.
 Bonine is a brand name, once per day, anti-nausea med that will not put you do sleep the way Dramamine has a tendency to do.

 The Drake Passage between the tip of South America and the continent of Antarctica is the roughest stretch of ocean in the world.
 I’ve been incapacitated on crossings of the Drake, and other times felt fine.
 Some of it depends on weather conditions and some on the ship’s stabilizers.
 You may get lucky, and experience the Drake Lake.
 But come prepared for stormy seas.